Translations and Internationalization (i18n)

 Namespaced phrases

-Some phrases are shared across several pages in the embedded marketplace.
-A list of these common/shared phrases are available on GitHub.
+Certain phrases are shared across multiple pages in the embedded marketplace.
+A comprehensive list of these common phrases is available on GitHub.

 For example, common.loading